Meromorphic vector bundles on the Fargues--Fontaine curve: Introduction

 which, by taking ind-completions, induces an equivalence $\calD_{\on{lis}}(\Bun_G,\Lambda) \stackrel{\simeq}{\longrightarrow} {\rm Ind}(\calD^{b,\on{qc}}_{\on{coh}}(\calX_{\hat{G},\Lambda}))$ that sends the analytic Whittaker sheaf $\calW^{\on{an}}_\frakw=j_{1,!}W_\frakw$ to the structure sheaf $\calO_{\calX_{\hat{G},\Lambda}}$.

-On the schematic side, Xiao--Zhu consider the moduli stack of local shtukas $\on{Sht}^{\on{loc}}_k$ in the context of characteristic $p$ perfect geometry.
+On the scheme-theoretic side, Xiao--Zhu consider the moduli stack of local shtukas $\on{Sht}^{\on{loc}}_k$ in the context of characteristic $p$ perfect geometry.
 They attach their own candidates for the local Langlands category, namely they construct a triangulated category of cohomological correspondences $\on{P}^{\on{Corr}}(\on{Sht}^{\on{loc}}_k)$, cf.\ \cite[$\mathsection$ 5.4]{XiaoZhu} and \cite{Zhu20}.
-This approach is pushed further in the forthcoming work of Hemo--Zhu \cite{HemoZhu}, where they construct an $\infty$-category ${\on{Shv}}(\ICG,\Lambda)$ whose homotopy category agrees with $\on{P}^{\on{Corr}}(\on{Sht}^{\on{loc}}_k)$.
+This approach is pushed further in the work of Zhu \cite{zhu2025tame}, where he constructs an $\infty$-category ${\on{Shv}}(\ICG,\Lambda)$ whose homotopy category agrees with $\on{P}^{\on{Corr}}(\on{Sht}^{\on{loc}}_k)$.
 Zhu conjectures that there is an equivalence